 The Medford Lakes Police Department is determined to continue the battle against drugs, alcohol, and violence to ensure the children of Medford Lakes grow up in a safe drug-free community.

 The L.E.A.D. curriculum is instructed by Lieutenant John McGinnis who has been teaching each 5th Grade Class at Neeta School since 2010.
 Lieutenant McGinnis became a certified L.E.A.D. instructor after completing over 80 hours of specialized training in areas such as child development, classroom management, teaching techniques, and communication skills.
-In January 2017, Officer McHugh became a certified L.E.A.D. instructor and currently teaches the program as well.
+In January 2017, Corporal McHugh became a certified L.E.A.D. instructor and currently teaches the program as well.

 Redesigned 2003 Ford Ranger "Community Policing/L.E.A.D." vehicle